 Back in Machida the gray sky and fierce wind keep the heat at bay, making for a perfect spring afternoon as I drank a can of dry rame Chu-Hi on the small bench encircling a potted tree on a cobblestone street with carp streamers tied to quaint street lanterns rippling and flapping madly in the wind to mark the upcoming Children’s Day, a gold carp to my left, a black fish to my right.
 I gaze at the big red lanterns over the entrance to the restaurant where my older daughter took me in January, stare into the rough cul-de-sac between Ramu-chan and the katsudon (fried pork) restaurant where the Stray Black Cat lives, and listen to the beautiful haunting voice of my Filipino witch crooning a lounge version of some Spanish love song to me from a speaker outside a little shop of brown wood.

 The Black Cat leaps from behind the pork restaurant down a solitary step and stalks towards me over blocks of crooked concrete like Old Friend or Lover returning from Grave.
-Standing very close it stares up at me with 1 yellow and 1 blue eye and gives a gentle meow.
+Standing very close it stares up at me with one yellow and one blue eye and gives a gentle meow.

 A few Natives cast furtive frowns at me and then hurry away without looking back as though running from the Devil.

-I shrug, grin, roll my eyes, and fondly recall Twinkle Toes, our beautiful black green- eyed Persian family cat with white toes, paws, and neck from my early elementary school years until she died while I was in California for a short-lived Navy career, the pleasant peaceful hours spent reading novels with her curled up on my lap.
-I remember the Wise Hippie in the Japanese Boondocks in 2008 saying, ‘You know people will think you’re a little strange if you go around talking to cats,’ when he saw me babbling to 2 Fat Cats- 1 white and 1 black- who prowled the Farm like Ghosts and gave Crazy Belinda the creeps.
+I shrug, grin, roll my eyes, and fondly recall Twinkle Toes, our beautiful black green-eyed Persian family cat with white toes, paws, and neck from my early elementary school years until she died while I was in California for a short-lived Navy career, the pleasant peaceful hours spent reading novels with her curled up on my lap.
+I remember the Wise Hippie in the Japanese Boondocks in 2008 saying, ‘You know people will think you’re a little strange if you go around talking to cats,’ when he saw me babbling to two Fat Catsndash; one white and one black- who prowled the Farm like Ghosts and gave Crazy Belinda the creeps.

 I can’t shake the feeling Prophet, Old Man, and Cat are playing some elaborate mind game with me.